 I began with an APC 8x6, which I felt would probably be the largest load that this engine would comfortably accommodate.
 This proved to be a good guess!
 The initial start turned out to be a bit of a chore – a lot of flicking with essentially no results.
 No doubt the presence of a considerable amount of storage oil contibuted to this.

 Once the engine eventually began to come to life, I quickly learned that it was unusually sensitive to the amount of fuel in the cylinder - either too much fuel or too little, and it wouldn’t even fire.
 The amount of fuel required wasn’t large, but it had to be somewhere near right.

 The important thing turned out to be to avoid getting too much fuel into the crankcase during starting.
 If that happened, the engine would bog down and either oscillate or stop altogether.
 I found the best approach to be a single choked flick to fill the fuel line followed by a “dry” prime with the exhaust port closed.
 This generally produced a start in quite short order.
-Even so, I would not classify this engine as an easy starter – it takes a bit of knowing along with some experience.
+Even so, I would not classify this engine as an easy starter – while it's straightforward enough once you have the required approach down pat, it does take a bit of knowing along with some experience.

 Once running, things improved a lot.
 The engine was extremely responsive to the controls without either the compression or needle setting being unduly critical.
 Both controls held their settings perfectly.
 Running was quite smooth, although there was the occasional misfire which couldn’t be completely eliminated.
 Perhaps this was related to the marginal suction predicted by Maris Dislers’ calculator, as reported earlier.

 I have to say that the results achieved fell somewhat short of expectations.
 The following prop/rpm figures were recorded.